rootstock/boltz-backend/rskPortREADME.md

 ```

 ## Integration tests

-Tests were failing for multiple reasons:
+Initially, Tests were failing for several reasons:

-* websocket provider not working for RSKJ
+* `websocketProvider`  was not working with RSKJ (did not investigate, switched to `JsonRpcProvider` over http)
 * tests expecting default minimum `gasPrice = 0` (geth in dev mode)
-* tests using eip-1559 type.
+* tests using eip-1559 type (converted these to use `gasPrice`).
+* a couple of ContractHandler suite tests failing due to  out of gas exception (increased `gaslimit`)

 Modify the `/usr/local/rskj/node.conf` in RSKJ to reset the minGasPrice = 0 (from 1).
 Then restart the container and redeploy contracts

 ```
 docker exec -it rskj bash # edit node.conf
 ```